tengu-team/layer-cockroach-labs/README.md

 Step by step instructions on using the charm:

-juju deploy servicename
+juju deploy cockroach-labs

-and so on.
-If you're providing a web service or something that the end user needs to go to, tell them here, especially if you're deploying a service that might listen to a non-default port.

-You can then browse to http://ip-address to configure the service.
+You can then connect to http://ip-address:26257 to access the Database.

 ## Scale out Usage